in

 We put together some helpful techniques for decision making in all the phases of project management to help all the awesome leaders reading our blog in realizing their full potential.

-Some of these techniques for decision making in project management, we are certain you already know.
-But there may be a few tricks on decision making in project management that you might actually find to be refreshing.
+Some of these techniques for decision-making in project management, we are certain you already know.
+But there may be a few tricks on decision-making in project time management that you might actually find to be refreshing.

 Support Your Techniques With The Righ Tech.